Do you know how to grow garlic? Garlic is an easy crop that saves you money on a super-healthy food!

 Growing garlic is easy, fun, and economical.
 Learn how to grow garlic and enjoy and endless supply of one of the world’s healthiest foods.

-Why Grow Garlic?
+Why Learn How to Grow Garlic?

 Besides being a flavorful addition to salsas, sauces, soups, and more, garlic deserves the label “superfood” for its impressive medicinal qualities.
 It’s considered an effective antimicrobial and may even protect against some types of cancer.
 Keep garlic around to fight off colds.
+Read more about the health benefits of garlic and you’ll be adding it to every meal!

 Many folks swear by raw garlic for stopping viral infections in their tracks, and some limited research suggests they’re on to something.
 (I’m not into swallowing plain raw garlic as some advise, but mixing some fresh crushed garlic into chicken soup has perhaps helped me fight colds.
 I also consume a lot of elderberry tea when I feel a cold coming on.
 That and a good night’s sleep — thanks lemon balm tea! — and I generally find the cold never gets a chance to take hold.)